freenas/freenas-docs/userguide/sharing.rst

 The rest of this section describes iSCSI configuration in more detail.

-#ifdef truenas
-.. note:: If the system has been licensed for Fibre Channel, the screens will vary slightly from those found in the rest of this section.
+.. note:: If the |enterprise| has been licensed for Fibre Channel, the screens will vary slightly from those found in the rest of this section.
 Refer to the section on :ref:`Fibre Channel Ports` for details.
-#endif truenas

 .. _Target Global Configuration: